Green Homes Grant: Privacy Notice

 - Details about the SW HUG 2 installation(s) installed at the property, including type, size and cost

 - Contact address (if not the property receiving the SW HUG 2 installation(s))

 - Address and details of property offered, but not receiving, the SW HUG 2 installation(s)

 - Household income and any other scheme eligibility information including benefits checks and evidence of council tax discounts

-- Any financial contribution you have made towards the GHG LAD installation(s)
+- Any financial contribution you have made towards the SW HUG 2 installation(s)

 - Details about the expected energy, carbon and cost savings expected to be delivered by the installation, including pre- and post-installation property EPC details where appropriate